Program Review Process

 Each unit undergoing review provides a list of key issues faced by the unit, which helps inform the unit's self-study.
 The self-study is an analysis of the current state of the unit that identifies specific issues critical to the further improvement of the unit and the fundamental questions that should drive strategic planning for the unit moving forward.
 The key issues list and self-study are informed by data collection and analysis.
 The Office of Administration and Planning works with the unit under review to define, collect, and analyze key performance indicators, such as student composition (e.g., average course enrollments), student satisfaction, (e.g., course feedback), student performance (e.g., graduate student placements) and faculty performance (e.g., publications and citation data, research awards).
 The Office of Administration and Planning also facilitates and analyzes faculty/staff surveys (and customer feedback surveys, if applicable) that serve as input to the review.

 External Review and Report

-An executive summary of the final report and implementation agreement is prepared and provided to the Board of Trustees.
+After the review, an executive summary of each external reviewer report and implementation agreement is prepared and provided to the Board of Trustees.

-The Provost, Dean, or Line Vice President monitors progress on the implementation of the recommendations.
-One year following the review, the Office of Administration and Planning conducts a follow-up to report on the progress of the implementation agreement to the President, Provost, and Board of Trustees.
+One year following the review, the Office of Administration and Planning conducts a follow-up report on the progress of the implementation agreement ot the President, Provost, and Board of Trustees.
+The Provost, Dean, or Line Vice President monitor progress on the implementation of the recommendations.